sveeke/TelegramBots/README.md

 | Updates | ALPHA | ALPHA | BETA | BETA |
 | Outage | ALPHA | ALPHA | ALPHA | ALPHA |

-The first stable release (version 1.0) will probably be somewhere in september 2018.
+The first stable release (version 1.0) will probably be somewhere early 2019.
 [Semantic Versioning 2.0.0](https://semver.org/) is being used for versioning this project.

 # Installation
 ## Dependencies